ETN-International/managemob-app/USER_GUIDE.md

 - **Add travel details from Calendar** — When viewing a participant in the Calendar modal, click **+ Travel Details** to go directly to the Travel Details page with that participant pre-selected for adding flight/train information.
 - **Margin tracking** — Monitor the Financial Info page regularly.
 Edit financial values inline and watch the margin update in real time to spot participants with a negative margin before the program ends.
 - **Two views for Participants** — Use the **List View** for a quick overview of all participants with key data.
 Use the **Detail View** for editing and viewing the full record.
 Toggle between them with the toolbar button.
+- **Documents are .docx only** — The template system works with Word files (.docx).
+If a client sends a PDF, ask for the original Word file.
+You can convert the generated .docx to PDF by opening it in Word and saving as PDF.
+- **Export placeholders** — Use the "Export Placeholders (CSV)" button on the Documents page to get a spreadsheet of all available tags as reference while preparing templates.
 - **Search is per-page** — The search box filters only the list visible on the current page; it does not search across sections.
 - **Deletions are permanent** — There is no undo.
 Always confirm before deleting a record.